Not That Far Away (EP): Background

 In 2008, McCurdy announced on her website that she was working on her debut album.
 Her debut single "So Close" was released independently in March 2009.
 McCurdy released a second single, "Homeless Heart" in May 2009 in tribute to Cody Waters.
 Her debut single caught the attention of many record labels after it charted to number 16 on the iTunes country chart.
 McCurdy's debut album was planned to be independently released in June 2009, instead she announced she signed with Capitol Records Nashville.

 Fans were able to pick McCurdy's debut single in an online poll that featured samples of six songs from her upcoming record; "Not That Far Away," with 30% of the total votes, was selected for release.

 Originally titled The Story of My Life and planned to be her full-length debut studio album, Capitol Nashville instead decided on releasing an extended play titled after the lead single.

+Despite not being released as a single, the track "Stronger" was featured on the compilation album Now That's What I Call Music!
+35.